 We will always endeavour to ensure that enquiries involving sensitive personal data about you or another person are handled with care and in accordance with our data protection obligations.
-Please be aware that our third party service provider handles most enquiries on our behalf and that the information you provide will be shared with them in order to respond to your enquiry.

 If it is necessary for you to send supporting documents to our offices, it is important that you do not send original documentation as we routinely destroy all paperwork (using a secure method) once it has been scanned into our electronic systems.